sindresorhus/unique-random/readme.md

 ### uniqueRandom(minimum, maximum)

-Returns a function that when called will return a random number that is never the same as the previous.
+Returns a function, that when called, will return a random number that is never the same as the previous.

 ## Related